Graviton-Code-Editor/Graviton-App/readme.md

 😓 Known problems
 ---
-- May not work on all Linux distributions
+- May not work on all Linux distributions, if it happens, please create an [issue](https://github.com/Graviton-Code-Editor/Graviton-App/issues/new)

 🧾License
 ---